 If you have some time left to retire, you can take the risk and get a good return of your savings.
-My retirement account grew by > 9% in the last 10 years, that is beating the savings account rate by many times.
+My retirement account grew by > 9% in the last 10 years, which is beating the savings account rate many times.

 High-Interest savings account from a reputable financial institution gives your money a place to grow without the risk of it disappearing.

 Before investing your cash compare rates and features and, as always, don’t be afraid to negotiate better savings account interest rate, the market is as competitive as ever.

 Your money is hard-earned and with a high-interest savings account, you can make your money work for you.

 Making it work for you is the key.
 Sure, you can set up a high-interest savings account, put your extra cash in it, and forget about it, but is that using this sort of account to its fullest?

 The beauty with the high-interest savings account is that there is no lock-in period.
 There is no deposit, withdrawal, or brokerage fee.
 The money is yours.